 - How is performance being measured for remote employees?

 - Employees with approved Remote Work Arrangements are expected to meet the same performance standards as otherwise required, and supervisors and managers will be expected to use the same performance review criteria that are applicable to all other similarly situated employees.

 - If I don't have an assigned seat, am I still allowed to come into the office?
 Do I get to keep my office / workspace?

 Hybrid and Remote employees are not only allowed to come into the office but are welcomed to do so in order to perform work that needs to be done on-site and to collaborate and connect with co-workers.

 Hybrid employees will be assigned to a neighborhood where their team resides.
 Remote employees may be assigned to a neighborhood, depending on their role and their group.
 When Hybrid or Remote employees are in the office, they will be provided with a section of unassigned "drop-in" workstations in their neighborhood to use for the day.
 These workstations will provide the same features as the assigned workstations their On-site co-worker's use.
 In addition, employees will also have access to alternative work points, such as collaboration tables and soft seating, as well as 1-2 person focus rooms and 3-4 person huddle rooms.

 - As a participant of the program, will I have to fully vacate my office/desk space?
 If so, will I have another place to work and to store my things?

-- Hybrid and Remote employees will vacate their office or desk space.
+- Some individuals who work Remotely will vacate their office or desk space, and will shift to an unassigned/shared seating model.
+Any shift to unassigned seating will not happen overnight, but at a time that is appropriate for a team’s context and respects the needs of the department.
 As the program develops, dedicated storage will be provided for each Hybrid worker, and Remote workers will have access to day-use storage for those times they visit the office.

 - Will I get to choose how I work in the future (on site/at home/a mix of both)?